Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Patient Model

 Let $\mathcal{P}$ be the set of patients that can be enrolled or are already enrolled in the CHW intervention and let $i \in \mathcal{P}$ denote the index of a particular patient.
 Let the time index be given by $t \in \mathcal{T} = \{0,...,N\}$.
 We let $z_{i,t}$ indicate the enrollment status (binary) of patient $i$ at time $t$, where $z_{i,t}=1$ indicates that the patient is enrolled in the intervention.
 Screening visits are only conducted for patients where $z_{i,t}=0$; while management visits are only conducted for patients where $z_{i,t}=1$.
 At each period $t$, the provider's decisions -- whether or not to visit a patient -- are denoted by the indicator variables $y_{i,t}$, which equal 1 if the provider chooses to send a CHW to visit patient $i$ at time $t$ and 0 otherwise.
 This variable represents a screening visit for an unenrolled patient and a management visit for an enrolled patient.

 We assume that the states and actions occur in the following order.
 Within each period $t$, we assume that the decision to visit a patient $i$, $y_{i,t}$, precedes the patient's enrollment decision in that same period, $z_{i,t}$.
-This assumption implies that the provider can affect $z_{i,t}$ through $y_{i,t}$, potentially leading patient $i$ to make a different enrollment decision within the same period.
+This assumption implies that the provider can influence $z_{i,t}$ through $y_{i,t}$, potentially affecting patient $i$'s enrollment decision within the same period.
 Updates to patient states occur in the following period and can be impacted by both $y_{i,t}$ and $z_{i,t}$.

-We model the disease state using the log of patients' FBG, denoted by $b_{i,t}$.
+We model the disease state using the log of patients' FBG, denoted by $b_{i,t} \in \mathcal{B}$, where $\mathcal{B} \subset \mathbb{R}_+$ is a closed and bounded interval.
 We use the FBG as our primary metric because it provides a suitable trade-off between diagnostic accuracy and practical feasibility, and is the metric most commonly used in LMICs \citep{hoyer2018utility, zhao2013fasting}.
 Measuring the FBG requires a fast (i.e., only water consumption) for 8 to 12 hours, which is typically done overnight.
 The log transform is used to capture the fact that the disease progression is proportional to the current FBG level \citep{derendorf1999modeling,lee2018outcome}.
 We assume that $b_{i,t}$ evolves according to a set of linear dynamics of the form: